cldwalker/bahia/README.md

 Usage
 =====

-Say you want to test your gem's executable, blarg.
-So in your {test,spec}/helper.rb, you:
+Say you want to test your gem's executable, blarg:

+    describe "blarg" do
+      it "prints usage without args" do
+        blarg
+        stdout.should == 'Usage: blarg COMMAND'
+      end

+      it 'prints error for double blarging' do blarg "blarg"
+        stderr.should == "Bad human!
+No double blarging allowed" process.success?.should == false
+      end

+      it "prints message for quoted args" do blarg %[please handle 'blarg multiple' "blarg words"] stdout.should == "Why u like quote so much?" process.success?.should == true
+      end
+    end

+As you can see, bahia provided helpers stdout, stderr and process as well as automatically creates a method to invoke your executable.

+Setting it up in your {test,spec}/helper.rb is just a simple include:

     require 'bahia'